Mahmoudaton33/gdb/README.md

  ```c
  ps aux | grep processName  // for example test.out or WPEWebProcess
  ```
- then you can attach the process by two ways >> the firs
+ then you can attach the process by two ways >> the firs.
  ```c
  gdb
  attach PID